Burmese Lacquerware? Not in This 56 Second Movie.

 Either way, I’m glad, very glad, you made it to Yomadic today.
 Regular, or drop-in, you’re all welcome here.
 I just like the regulars a whole lot more.

 This video is part two of a previous story “Sweatshops, Child Labour, Myanmar Attractions?“.
 That story has depth, and photos.
-This story is an ironic attempt to tell you that the content here on Yomadic never will be purely driven by SEO.
+This story is a poor attempt to let you know that the content here on Yomadic never will be purely driven by SEO.